 - supervises the proctored Blackboard Proficiency Exams, rotating through campuses

-- ensures ALL online faculty are certified; moves faculty through training & certification process
+- ensures ALL online faculty are certified; moves faculty through training & certification

 - maintains database of Jefferson faculty certified in Blackboard